 Start/End of Trek: Kathmandu/Kathmandu

-The Everest Base Camp/EBC Island peak climbing via three passes trek incorporates proper acclimatization to its itinerary.
-This is an ideal trip for adventure seekers in a quest for a challenging trekking and climbing experience.
-Some of the highlights of Everest base camp/EBC trek to Island peak climbing via Everest three passes is to summit Island peak, cherish the beauty of the tranquil turquoise lakes at Gokyo Valley, cross the Renjo La, Cho La, and Kongma La Passes, enjoy the close-up views of Everest, Lhotse, Nuptse and other peaks from Kala Patthar and observe the rich culture and traditions of the renowned Sherpas
+This adventure trek incorporates proper acclimatization to its itinerary.
+This is an ideal trip for adventure seekers in a quest for a challenging trekking and climbing in Everest.
+Some of the highlights of Everest base camp with Island peak climbing via three passes is to summit Island peak.
+Hence, you can enjoy close-up views of Everest, Lhotse, Nuptse and other peaks from Kala Patthar and observe rich culture and traditions of the renowned Sherpas.

 Day 01: Arrival Kathmandu(1350m/4,429 ft)